HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/index.md

 **DX 9.5 Container Upgrades Via Helm Operations Details**

-Beginning with HCL DX 9.5 Container Upgrade CF196, Helm deployment is supported on the Google Kubernetes Engine platform \(GKE\).
-As Helm deployment methods are supported on the additional DX 9.5 supported OpenShift or Kubernetes platform of choice, it is recommended that administrators use Helm deployment to manage upgrade processes.
-Note that use of [dxctl](../../../extend_dx/development_tools/dxclient/index.md) to manage these operations is also supported, but will be deprecated over time in favor of Helm.
+As Helm deployment methods are supported on the additional DX 9.5 supported Kubernetes platforms of choice, administrators must use Helm  to manage upgrade processes.
 When supported on the additional DX 9.5 container platforms, the recommended way to change the configuration of a running deployment is via a Helm upgrade.
 Once the upgrade command is executed, it calculates and apply all changes that derive from the changes that have been made to the values definitions.

 The DX Helm deployment uses annotations on each application to share the checksum of the last ConfigMap.
 This checksum is updated as soon as Helm upgrade is performed and that there has been a change to the configuration of an application.
 When the checksum is updated, OpenShift or Kubernetes proceeds to roll out the new configuration.
 Based on the count of Pods per application that you are running, this may cause a downtime in operations.

 To minimize the impact of operations to configuration changes processing, consider running at least a quorum of 3 Pods per application.
-This allows OpenShift and Kubernetes to properly roll out the new configurations and maintain availability of the applications operations throughout the entire upgrade processing cycle.
+This allows Kubernetes to properly roll out the new configurations and maintain availability of the applications operations throughout the entire upgrade processing cycle.

 **Direct Configuration changes in Kubernetes or OpenShift**